 We have held parent workshops for parents interested in learning how to help their child learn and study better.

 STELLAR conducts an annual WALK for Family Literacy in Elsmere, DE

 STELLAR celebrates literacy with an annual African-American Read-In

 Ongoing Planned Activities

-We will be holding fundraising events, such as a WALK for Family Literacy among other events, to earn money to establish a scholarship fund for those families who cannot yet afford to pay full tutoring fees in order to help their children increase literacy skills and overall academic achievement.
-The ANNUAL WALK is on the first Saturday in November, which in National Family Literacy Month.
+STELLAR holds an annual fundraising event, the WALK for Family Literacy, to earn money to maintain a scholarship fund for those families who cannot yet afford to pay full tutoring fees in order to help their children increase literacy skills and overall academic achievement.
+The ANNUAL WALK is on the first Sunday in November, which in National Family Literacy Month.